AzugBe/azugbe.github.io/_pages/privacy.md

 ## Privacy Policy

-*This policy was last updated: April 28, 2018.*
+*This policy was last updated: January 07, 2018.
+An overview of changes is available [from the git history](https://github.com/AzugBe/azugbe.github.io/commits/master/_pages/privacy.md).*

 Data protection is of a particularly high priority for the management of AZUG vzw.
 The use of the Internet pages of AZUG vzw is possible without any indication of personal data; however, if a data subject wants to participate in events or subscribe to our newsletter, processing of personal data could become necessary.